open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 * **Graphics card** - the GUI doesn't rely on the GPU for processing, but GPUs are essential for offline processing.
 NVIDIA is likely required (for CUDA compatibility); GTX 1660 or better.

-* **Connections** - Motherboard should have at least one **x8**-compatible PCIe slot
+* **Connections** - Motherboard should have at least one x8-compatible PCIe slot

 Other hardware
 ###############

-Full details can be found on the :ref:`neuropixelspxi` plugin page:
+The following summarizes the additional hardware you'll need to buy to run Neuropixels experiments.
+Full details can be found on the :ref:`neuropixelspxi` plugin page.

-* One PXI chassis (so far we've tested National Instruments PXIe-1071 and PXIe-1082)
+* One **PXI chassis** (so far we've tested National Instruments PXIe-1071 and PXIe-1082)

-* One PXI remote control module, housed in the PXI chassis (we've tested National Instruments PXIe-8381 and PXIe-8398) – requires NIDAQmx driver
+* One **PXI remote control module** (we've tested National Instruments PXIe-8381 and PXIe-8398) – requires NIDAQmx driver

-* One PCIe interface card, housed in the computer (we've tested National Instruments PCIe-8381 and PCIe-8398)
+* One **PCIe interface card** (we've tested National Instruments PCIe-8381 and PCIe-8398)

-* *(optional)* One PXI-based analog and digital I/O module (see the :ref:`nidaqmx` page for a list of hardware we've tested)
+* *(optional)* One **PXI-based analog and digital I/O module** (see the :ref:`nidaqmx` page for a list of hardware we've tested)

-* Cables to connect the remote control module to the PCIe card (e.g., National Instruments MXI-Express Cables, Gen 3 x8)
+* **Cables** to connect the remote control module to the PCIe card (e.g., National Instruments MXI-Express Cables, Gen 3 x8)

 * From IMEC: Neuropixels PXIe module, cables, headstages, and probes